 All-Party Parliamentary Groups (APPG) are cross-party groups of MPs and Peers that explore issues in depth and draw their attention to parliamentarians.
 The APPG on Social Mobility was set up to discuss and evaluate key issues, research and indicators of social mobility and barriers to it.
-During the last parliament, the APPG on Social Mobility explored character development and early years, culminating with the Character and Resilience Manifesto.
+Previously, the APPG on Social Mobility has explored character development and early years, culminating with the Character and Resilience Manifesto.
 The Sutton Trust became the group secretariat in December 2015.

 Following the publication of our report Leading People 2016, the Sutton Trust worked with the All-Party Parliamentary Group on Social Mobility to lead a parliamentary inquiry into access into leading professions.
 The inquiry explored what is being done to increase access for those from disadvantaged backgrounds into the leading professions such as law, finance, medicine, journalism and politics, and what more could be done.
 The APPG’s report was published in January 2017.
 You can read the report here.

 This inquiry looked in to access into leading professions and the resulting report – Class Ceiling was published in Jan 2017.

 This session explored the perception that law, finance and professional services are dominated by people from particular demographic backgrounds.
 The session asked whether this is the case, how we can address the issue if so, and what is being done by charities and the professions to widen access.
 Panelists included representatives from the charity sector, as well as senior representatives from the professions themselves.

 This session investigated why the medical profession is recruiting such a disproportionate number of people educated in the independent sector.
 The issue of access into medicine emerged as one of particular interest following the publication of the Sutton Trust’s report Leading People 2016.
 This session included representatives from across the medical profession from organisations such as the Medical Schools Council, the Royal College of Nursing and a Junior Doctor.